markleboeuf/website-hugo/content/portfolio/forecasting_regressors.md

 <img src="../forecasting_regressors_images/table2b.png" class="img-responsive" style="display: block; margin: auto;" />

 Overall looks pretty good but we still have some cleaning to do.
-What we want from this data are the dates of the playoff games and their outcome.
-Luckily there is an asterik delineating regular season games from playoff games, and we'll use this piece of information to identify the playoff games.
+What we want here are the dates of the playoff games and their outcomes.
+Luckily there is an asterik delineating regular season games from playoff games, and we'll use this symbol to identify the playoff games.

 ```r
 game_data_outcome = game_data_clean %>%